treeform/jsony/README.md

 # JSONy - A loose, direct to object json parser with hooks.

-Real world json is never what you want.
+Real world json is *never what you want*.
 It might have extra fields that you don't care about.
-It might have missing fields signifying default values.
+It might have missing fields requiring default values.
 It might change or grow new fields at any moment.
-Json might use camelCase or snake_case.
+Json might use `camelCase` or `snake_case`.
 It might use inconsistent naming.

 With this library you can parse json your way, from the mess you get to the objects you want.

-## No garbage.
+## Fast/No garbage.

-Current standard module first parses json into JsonNodes and then turns the JsonNodes into objects you want.
+Current standard module first parses json into JsonNodes and then turns the JsonNodes into your objects with the `to()` macro.
 This is slower and creates unnecessary work for the garbage collector.
 This library skips the JsonNodes and creates the objects you want directly.

 ## Can parse most object types: